Slovak National Uprising Square (Ostrava): 1948 - 1990

 Despite this, the first buildings to be constructed were the health clinic and the post office.
 This construction commenced in 1952, running until 1955 for the former and 1957 for the latter.
 Both of them are, like the other buildings present on the square, designed in the socialist-realist style.

 The construction of the much needed department store was launched in 1955, with the facility finally being opened on 1 June 1958 under the name"Průkopník" (The Pioneer).
 The cornerstone of the square's largest and most impressive building, intended to host a number of social and cultural activities: the NHKG palace of culture (Kulturní dům NHKG), today called Kulturní dům Akord, was laid on 30 April 1956, the day of the anniversary of liberation of Ostrava in 1945.
 Its construction was completed, and the palace of culture was inaugurated and festively opened, on 22 February 1959.
-With the finalization of the works on the palace of culture, the square's creation was utlimately accomplished.
+With the finalization of the works on the palace of culture, the square's creation was ultimately accomplished.
 Moreover, the construction of the whole Stalingrad housing estate, including its central point, the Slovak National Uprising Square, was therefore finished.
 Fitting with the socio-cultural facilities that determine the nature of this common space, a bookshop was opened on the corner with Rodimcevova street.

 Thus, during the period of socialist regime in Czechoslovakia from 1948 to 1989, the square played an important role as a public space, on the one hand as a place that was able to offer all the necessary services - healthcare, shops, post office - as well as the cultural activities that were happening either inside the palace of culture, or on the square itself.